boutproject/BOUT-dev/manual/sphinx/user_docs/variable_init.rst

 returns the result.

-The ``clone`` function means that the parsing code can make copies of any :cpp:class:`FieldGenerator` class if it’s given a single instance to start with.
-The final step is therefore to give the :cpp:class:`FieldFactory` class an instance of this new generator.
-Edit the :cpp:class:`FieldFactory` constructor :cpp:func:`FieldFactory::FieldFactory` in ``src/field/field_factory.cxx`` and add the line::
+The ``clone`` function means that the parsing code can make copies of any `FieldGenerator` class if it’s given a single instance to start with.
+The final step is therefore to give the `FieldFactory` class an instance of this new generator.
+Edit the `FieldFactory` constructor `FieldFactory::FieldFactory` in ``src/field/field_factory.cxx`` and add the line::

     addGenerator("sinh", new FieldSinh(NULL));

 That’s it!
-This line associates the string ``"sinh"`` with a :cpp:class:`FieldGenerator` .
-Even though :cpp:class:`FieldFactory` doesn’t know what type of :cpp:class:`FieldGenerator` it is, it can make more copies by calling the ``clone`` member function.
+This line associates the string ``"sinh"`` with a `FieldGenerator` .
+Even though `FieldFactory` doesn’t know what type of `FieldGenerator` it is, it can make more copies by calling the ``clone`` member function.
 This is a useful technique for polymorphic objects in C++ called the “Virtual Constructor” idiom.